dimitroffs/ExpressLRS-configurator/README.md

 A simple way to build and flash https://github.com/AlessandroAU/ExpressLRS firmware.
 Project is on-going - use 'develop' branch for most recent stuff.

 ### How to try it out:
+ - some basic development skills needed, due to development stage of the app
+ - you need to install NodeJS (https://nodejs.org/en/) and Python (https://www.python.org/)
  - clone project locally
  - run 'npm install' from main project directory
  - 'elrs-cli/' directory is basic python project with virtualenv interpreter.
 Setup locally using PyCharm or cli so directory contains all needed libs and executable scripts: